Background pattern

 The tablets are not recommended for children and adolescents weighing less than 45 kg (see section 3).

-• antacids, for example, aluminium hydroxide: take azithromycin at least 1 hour before or 2 hours after taking an antacid.
+• antacids, such as aluminum hydroxide: take azithromycin at least 1 hour before or 2 hours after taking an antacid.

-• ergotamine derivatives, for example, ergotamine, (used to treat migraine).
-Azitromicina Teva should not be administered at the same time as it may cause ergotism (a potentially serious adverse effect with numbness or tingling in the extremities, muscle cramps, headaches, convulsions or abdominal or chest pain).
+• ergotamine derivatives, such as ergotamine (used to treat migraines).
+Azitromicina Teva should not be administered at the same time, as ergotism (a potentially serious side effect with numbness or tingling in the limbs, muscle cramps, headaches, seizures, or abdominal or chest pain) may develop.

-• cumarin derivatives, for example, warfarin (used to prevent blood clots): may increase the risk of bleeding.
+• cumarin derivatives, such as warfarin (used to prevent blood clots): may increase the risk of bleeding.

-• digoxin (used to treat heart failure) or colchicine (used to treat gout and familial Mediterranean fever): may increase the levels of digoxin/colchicine in the blood.
+• digoxin (used to treat heart failure) or colchicine (used to treat gout or familial Mediterranean fever): may increase digoxin/colchicine levels in the blood.

-• zidovudine, nelfinavir (used to treat HIV): the levels of zidovudine or azithromycin may increase.
+• zidovudine, nelfinavir (used to treat AIDS): azithromycin levels may increase.

-• rifabutin (used to treat HIV and bacterial infections including tuberculosis): may cause a decrease in the number of white blood cells in the blood.
+• rifabutin (used to treat AIDS and bacterial infections, including tuberculosis): may lead to a decrease in white blood cell count.

-• ciclosporin (an immunosuppressant used after organ transplantation): the levels of ciclosporin may increase.
-Your doctor will need to monitor your ciclosporin levels in the blood.
+• cyclosporin (an immunosuppressant used after organ transplantation): cyclosporin levels may increase.
+Your doctor will need to monitor your cyclosporin levels in the blood.

-• cisapride (used to treat stomach problems): may cause heart problems.
+• cisapride (used to treat stomach problems): may lead to heart problems.

-• hydroxychloroquine (used to treat rheumatic diseases or malaria): may cause heart problems.
+• hydroxychloroquine (used to treat rheumatic diseases or malaria): may lead to heart problems.

-• astemizol, terfenadine (antihistamines used to treat allergies), their effects may be increased.
+• astemizole, terfenadine (antihistamines used to treat allergic reactions): their effects may be increased.

-• alfentanil (sedative): the effect of alfentanil may be increased.
+• alfentanil (a pain reliever): the effect of alfentanil may be increased.

-• fluconazole (for fungal infections): the levels of azithromycin may be reduced.
+• fluconazole (for fungal infections): azithromycin levels may be reduced.

-• atorvastatin (cholesterol-lowering medicine).
-The concomitant use of azithromycin and atorvastatin has been associated with an increased risk of muscle breakdown (rhabdomyolysis) leading to muscle pain and dark urine.
+• atorvastatin (a medication to lower cholesterol).
+The concomitant use of azithromycin and atorvastatin has been associated with an increased risk of muscle tissue breakdown (rhabdomyolysis), leading to muscle pain and dark urine.

-No interactions have been observed between azithromycin and cetirizine (an antihistamine); didanosine, efavirenz, indinavir (for HIV); atorvastatin (for cholesterol and heart problems); carbamazepine (for epilepsy), cimetidine (an antacid); methylprednisolone (to suppress the immune system); midazolam, triazolam (sedatives); sildenafil (for impotence) and trimethoprim/sulfamethoxazole (a combination antibiotic).
+No interactions have been observed between azithromycin and cetirizine (an antihistamine); didanosine, efavirenz, indinavir (for HIV infection); atorvastatin (for cholesterol and heart problems); carbamazepine (for epilepsy), cimetidine (an antacid); methylprednisolone (to suppress the immune system); midazolam, triazolam (sedatives); sildenafil (for impotence), and trimethoprim/sulfamethoxazole (a combination antibiotic).

 Pregnancy and breastfeeding